Pennant Games Documentation

 Rosters are league-specific.
 When a player is drafted or signed in League A, they're only on that team in League A. The same player can be drafted by a different team in League B. Trades and free agent signings only affect the league they happen in.

-The one exception is legacy players — these are globally owned by wallet holders and can be brought into any league (subject to league rules).
-Legacy players are NOT available in the draft; they come from wallet claims only.
+The one exception is virtual players — these are globally owned by wallet holders and can be brought into any league (subject to league rules).
+Virtual players are NOT available in the draft; they come from wallet claims only.

 Season Flow